SandyRodger/LS170-171/L4_working_with_http.md

     - 204
     - 304
     - Any response to a HEAD request.
-- Other types of responses are assumed to have a body even if its empty.
+- Other types of responses are assumed to have a body even if it's empty.
 - For messages with a body, the size of the body can be used to determine the end of the message.
 - How to calculate the size of the message body:
   - Send a `transfer encoding` header as part of the response.
 (Beyond the scope of this course).